Innovation for Companies & Territories

 We bring the systemic and interdisciplinary approach needed to address new issues, connect the relevant layers, and integrate the actors involved.
 Our way of tackling problems is often unconventional, allowing us to explore solutions that traditional methods overlook.

-Rethinking the way we innovate: “System Thinking and Rapid Learning”
+Rethinking the way we innovate: “Knowledge First”

-In this context, innovation becomes the ability to manage knowledge.
-Companies must extract insights from multiple sources and technological fields and integrate them into new products, services, and processes.
+In this context, innovation becomes the ability to manage knowledge — to extract insights from multiple sources, connect diverse fields, and integrate them into coherent strategies.

 In other words, innovation becomes the ability to govern interdisciplinarity.